OutSystems/docs-support/src/enterprise/extensibility/extensibility.md

 ## Extending the back-end

+OutSystems provides out-of-the-box capabilities to integrate with SQL Server, SQL Azure, Oracle, MySQL, and DB2 iSeries so developers can combine local and external data sources in minutes.
+And, by invoking [Integration Builder](https://www.outsystems.com/platform/integration-builder/) from Service Studio, developers click through a configuration process to connect with external systems of reccord such as SAP, Salesforce, Microsoft Dynamics, Microsoft Dataverse, and Sharepoint Online.

+OutSystems simplifies the task of consuming and exposing functionality as standard SOAP web services and REST APIs without any hand-coding.
+More complex enterprise integration scenarios that require MQSeries, TIBCO, BizTalk, and other middleware ESBs, can be accomplished using web services.

-OutSystems has out-of-the-box capabilities that allow seamless integration via SOAP web services, REST APIs, and SAP systems.
-An integrated visual IDE in OutSystems allows rapid and efficient creation of extensions to integrate with core or legacy systems.
+In addition, [Integration Studio](https://success.outsystems.com/Documentation/11/Reference/Integration_Studio), a visual IDE in OutSystems, allows rapid and efficient creation of extensions to integrate with core or legacy systems.
 When using the OutSystems environment, developers can click a link to open a source code editor, and, after editing the code, the developer can deploy it in the integration IDE.

-OutSystems simplifies the task of consuming and exposing functionality as standard SOAP web services, REST APIs, or SAP services without any hand-coding.
-More complex enterprise integration scenarios that require MQSeries, TIBCO, BizTalk, and other middleware ESBs, can be accomplished using web services.

-Once OutSystems has generated the methods and data structures to integrate with the external system, developers can use them visually in the application logic of Service Studio.
-From a developer’s perspective, there is no difference between invoking an OutSystems method, a SOAP web service, a REST API, or an SAP BAPI.
+Once OutSystems has generated methods and data structures to integrate with the external system, developers can use them visually in the application logic of Service Studio.
+From a developer’s perspective, invoking a SOAP web service, a REST API, SAP, Salesforce, Microsoft Dynamics, Microsoft Dataverse, or Sharepoint provides the same experience as any native OutSystems method.

+### Integration Builder {#ib}

+[Integration Builder](https://www.outsystems.com/platform/integration-builder/) is a wizard-style tool for developers to quickly connect apps to major SoR systems, including SAP, Salesforce, Microsoft Dynamics 365, Microsoft Dataverse, and Sharepoint Online.
+With a few clicks, service modules can be generated with all of the code required to call an external system, including authentication flow, encoding, and parsing, so they can be easily integrated into the development environment.

+Some of the key features and capabilities of the Integration Builder include:

+* Connectors to the most commonly used SAP, Salesforce, Microsoft Dynamics 365, Microsoft Dataverse, Sharepoint Online sources to ensure that integrations between systems of record and OutSystems applications are resilient and perform as expected
+* Review and inspection of available APIs of external systems and to select only the right ones for OutSystems applications
+* OutSystems-suported connectors designed to promote reusability, maintenance, application independence, security, and scalability
+* Limitless customization of generated connectors to extend connector logic to fulfill IT requirements, to add fields, to remove fields, or swap out existing connections

+To learn more about the capabilities of Integration Builder explore the [documentation here](https://www.outsystems.com/platform/integration-builder/).

 ### Integrating to existing systems using SOAP web services